RodrigoGM/mousegenomics/README.md

   located and that you're not deleting something important.

 Analysis pipelines will most likely need to be adapted to your own style and data structure.
-Though... take the ideas and best of luck !
+Though... take the ideas and best of luck with your work !